AustinClojure/track1-chatter/Pages/5-build-page.md

 Now let's change the app's main page from "Hello, World" to something a little more chatty.

-First, let's create and checkout a new branch called, `view-messages`.
-If you need a refresher on [creating and checking out branches](Page%204_%20Change%20code.md#branch-the-code), review Chapter 4.
-Once you are on the new `view-messages` branch, we'll move on to updating the code.

 ### Adding Hiccup

 We need to write code that will generate HTML.
 To do this, we will use a library called `hiccup`.
 We don't have this library yet, so we're going to add it.
 Adding a new library requires two steps: